killdash9/broadcast.el/README.md

 ![broadcast-mode demo](https://raw.githubusercontent.com/killdash9/broadcast-mode.el/master/demo.gif)

-When multiple buffers are in broadcast mode, anything done in one broadcast-mode buffer is replicated in the others.
-If a broadcast mode buffer is not visible, (is not in a window), then it is excluded from broadcasts.
+This is similar to the idea of multiple cursors, but takes place across multiple buffers.
+To use it, place two or more buffers in broadcast-mode with

-This is to ensure that you don't change something without knowing it.
+    M-x broadcast-mode

-Broadcast behavior implemented by intercepting commands using `pre-command-hook` and `post-command-hook`.
-Not all commands are broadcast.
-It attempts to only broadcast commands that make sense.
+This links those buffers together so that edits, cursor navigation, and even kill-ring operations made in one of the broadcast mode buffers are replicated in the other buffers.
+If a broadcast-mode buffer is not visible, that is to say "buried," and not currenlty displayed by any window, then it is not affected by actions performed in other broadcast mode buffers.
+Thus you can only edit what you can see.

 The Kill Ring
 -------------
-Each broadcast mode buffer has a local kill ring that interacts with the default kill ring in a sensible manner.
-Giving each buffer a local kill ring means you can kill and yank as part of your editing, and text is yanked from the local kill ring.
-Any manipulations to the kill ring outside of a broadcast mode buffer are applied to the buffer-local kill rings, allowing you to kill from outside a broadcast buffer (or outside emacs) and yank into the broadcast buffers.
-Any changes to the kill ring made in the primary broadcast buffer (that is, the one in the active window) are copied to the default kill ring.
+The kill rings in broadcast-mode buffers are independent, so each buffer can kill and yank independent text.
+At the same time, kill ring operations are shared among buffers where it makes sense, allowing you to kill in a non-broadcast buffer and yank into a broadcast buffer and vice versa.
+When killing in a broadcast buffer, the kill is replicated in other broadcast buffers, which may place something different on their kill rings.
+The text that is killed in the primary broadcast buffer, (then one with focus), will also be placed on the main kill ring for non-broadcast buffers.

 Undo Boundaries
 ---------------
 In order to synchronize undo behavior between linked buffers, an undo boundary is placed after every command.
 This can mean undoing can take a little longer if you're going back very far.